 Questions About Citizenship?
-Talk to an Immigration Lawyer Near You.
+Talk to an Immigration Lawyer.

 Immigration laws determine who can enter the country and for how long.
 In addition, they govern naturalization for those wishing to become a U.S. citizen.
-Finally, they determine detention and removal proceedings for those entering the country illegally, overstaying, or losing their legal status.
-So if you have questions about immigration, it's crucial to reach out to an immigration lawyer near you to follow legal regulations.
+Finally, they assess detention and removal proceedings.
+The focus is on those entering the country illegally, overstaying, or losing their legal status.
+It's essential to talk with an immigration lawyer near you to follow legal regulations.

 Four principles govern U.S. immigration law: